mirage/mirage-www/tmpl/wiki/install-opam.md

 # remove the old dev remote
 $ opam remote -rm dev
 $ cd opam-repo-dev
-$ opam remote -kind git -add dev .
+$ opam remote -add dev .
 }}
 This will configure your local checkout as a development remote, and OPAM will pull from it on every update.
-Each package requires three files:
+Each package lives in a directory named with the version, such as `packages/foo.0.1`, and requires three files inside it:
-* `url/package.0.1` : the URL to the distribution file or git directory
+* `foo.0.1/url` : the URL to the distribution file or git directory
-* `opam/package.0.1.opam` : the package commands to install and uninstall it
+* `foo.0.1/opam` : the package commands to install and uninstall it
-* `descr/package.0.1` : a description of the library or application *Note*: we are considering swapping this directory layout to a simpler per-package directory.
-See [issue 25](http://github.com/OCamlPro/issues/25).
-It's easiest to copy the files from an existing package and modify them to your needs (and read the [specification](https://github.com/OCamlPro/opam/raw/master/doc/specs/roadmap.pdf) for more information).
+* `foo.0.1/descr` : a description of the library or application It's easiest to copy the files from an existing package and modify them to your needs (and read the [specification](https://github.com/OCamlPro/opam/raw/master/doc/specs/roadmap.pdf) for more information).
 Once you're done, add and commit the files, issue an `opam update`, and the new package should be available for installation or upgrade.